 In terms of quality, Castelli doesn’t scrimp on high-quality materials.
 They use Gore-Tex Infinium X-Fast fabric, which does a great job of keeping your hands dry and cutting out the wind and helps in the longevity of the glove.

 When you put on these Castelli gloves, you might feel like they’re a bit bulky, but that’s due to the incredible amount of synthetic fleece insulation packed into them.

 Paired with the Gore-Tex Infinium fabric, the fleece fabric delivers warm results, allowing you to ride in temperatures around the freezing point.
 When it comes to winter glove insulation, you can’t go wrong with fleece.
 It is more expensive than cotton or foam insulation, but it also performs significantly better.

-Finally, fleece insulation and lining is extremely soft and comfortable, which is also important on those long rides.
+Finally, fleece insulation and the lining is incredibly soft and comfortable, which is also important on those long rides.

 Sticky Grip and Comfortable Feel

-Grip is extremely important for any cycling glove, but especially winter gloves because they tend to be bulkier.
-You need a grip that gives you confidence to shift and brake quickly.
+The grip is extremely important for any cycling glove, but especially winter gloves because they tend to be bulkier.
+You need a grip that gives you the confidence to shift and brake quickly.